OfficeDev/O365-ASPNETMVC-Start/README.md

 ## Overview ##

-This sample uses the [Office 365 APIs client libraries](http://msdn.microsoft.com/en-us/office/office365/howto/platform-development-overview) to demonstrate basic operations against the Calendar, Contacts, and Mail service endpoints in Office 365 from a single-tenant ASP.NET MVC 5 application.
+This sample uses the [Office 365 APIs client libraries](http://msdn.microsoft.com/en-us/office/office365/howto/platform-development-overview) to demonstrate basic operations against the Calendar, Contacts, Mail, and Files (OneDrive for Business) service endpoints in Office 365 from a single-tenant ASP.NET MVC 5 application.

 Below are the operations that you can perform with this sample: